Featured post

 The concrete sculptures are then hand finished and a coloured protective coating is added before they are moved to their final destination, the Kallio primary school in Helsinki.
 At the site they are carefully lowered into place by crane.
 Rubber protective matting is then installed around each sculpture.

 Above: A crane lowers the concrete sculptures into place at the Kallio primary school, Helsinki.
 Left panel, black elderberry pollen sculpture; centre panel, passionflower pollen sculpture; right panel, some of the concrete sculptures in situ.
-The area will be landscaped and rubber protective matting installed around each sculpture.
+The precise placement of the sculptures is specified in the artists design.
 Photos courtesy of Saara Ekström.

 As the winters are long and dark in Finland, customised mood lighting will illuminate the sculptures creating a warm and inviting ambience, as depicted in the concept art above.
+I think it is fair to say that Saara, has done an absolutely monumental job!

 The pollen sculptures were commissioned by the City of Helsinki and will be administered by the Helsinki Art Museum who are responsible for all the city’s public art collection.